dspinellis/unix-history-make/README.md

   a repository containing code and metadata used to build the above repository.
   Contributions to this repository are welcomed.

-The first phase of the project will be to create a single timeline from the First Edition of Unix until the present.
+The first phase of the project involved creating a single timeline from the First Edition of Unix until the present.

 ## Project status
 The project has achieved its first major goal with the establishment of a continuous timeline from 1972 to 2015.
-The repository contains
+The repository contains:

 * snapshots of V1, V3, V4, V5, V6, and V7 Research Edition,
 * Unix/32V,